Dr. Sherry Nooravi, Principal

 Most recently, her passion for leadership development lead her to research the practices of the CEOs of San Diego Fastest Growing Companies and her results were shared in her keynote speech at the Most Admired CEO Awards as well as in the San Diego Business Journal.
 Her most recent research highlights the No Guts No Glory Leadership of San Diego’s Most Admired CEOs.

-She is an adjunct faculty member of the Center for Creative Leadership and the University of California San Diego (UCSD).
+She is an adjunct faculty member of the Center for Creative Leadership, San Diego State University and the University of California San Diego (UCSD).
 Sherry holds a Doctorate of psychology degree in Organization Development from the California School of Professional Psychology, a Master’s degree in Business Communication from Pepperdine University and Bachelors degrees in Journalism and Psychology from California State University, Northridge.